Teenlife

 6. Big Ticket Items: 10% (This is for expensive items your teen is saving for.)

-Find a system that allows your teen to divide his/her money this way.
+Find a system that allows your teen to divide their money this way.
 Make it really workable.
 Use bank accounts and online tools.
 Take it step-by-step, and add one or two parts every month.

 By making allowance tied to money management, you create a real-world experience and your teen is guaranteed to have habits in place that will serve him or her now AND for the rest of their life!